 Before You Leave your Dorm Room for the Holidays

 With most colleges giving a whole month break (this will be the last time you have such freedom in your life, enjoy every second of it) you’ll have plenty of time to spend sitting around at home thinking about how much you miss being constantly surrounded by noise, but more importantly: your friends.
+So what should you do before you leave the dorm for holidays?
 The last thing that you want thrown into this angsty reminiscing for frattier days, is the paranoia that you forgot something important in your dorm room.
 Here’s all the best tips and tricks on how not to ruin your holidays with irksome obsession.

 Write Out Your Day

 You don’t want to pack up your entire closet—you won’t wear 60 days worth of clothing in 30, at most you’ll wear 2 outfits—but you also don’t want to under-pack your toothbrush.
 So make a list of an average day for you, and what you need.
 Don’t forget things that might be plugged into walls like phone & laptop chargers!